illuzor/Android-Notification-Extension-ANE/README.md

 	- alert dialog (without buttons or with from 1 to 3 buttons)
 	- list dialog (with any number of buttons)

-Changes history:

-	10.01.2013:
-	- added toast gravity

 ![notif_ane.png](http://download.illuzor.com/images/github/ane/notif_ane.png)

 Important!
 Be shure, that you are using latest version of AIR SDK.
-This ANE builded for 4.0
+This ANE builded for 14.0

 How to use: